 πͺ Introduction

-Eask was built to use as a package development tool in your Elisp packages.
-But now, Eask supports various types of Emacs Lisp tasks.
-It can be used in three major ways:
+Eask was originally designed as a package development tool for Elisp projects.
+However, it has since expanded to support a wide range of Emacs Lisp tasks.
+It can now be used in three major ways:

 ,checkdoc